dotBeginner Hockey Info

 2-2 ROSTERS AND PLAYER ELIGIBILITY

-e.
-Violations: Violation of the eligibility or suspension rule is deemed to be a VERY SERIOUS INFRACTION by the PHA.
+E. Violations: Violation of the eligibility or suspension rule is deemed to be a VERY SERIOUS INFRACTION by the PHA.
 We must rely on the integrity of the players and captains in order to operate this league.
 Eligibility infractions have been on the rise recently, and while it is far from an epidemic, it is something that we will closely monitor in the coming seasons.
 Don’t put yourself and your team into a position where the League must punish your actions.
 If the PHA determines that these rules were knowingly violated, the captain or acting captain involved will be suspended for one game.
 There will be no appeals accepted for these types of suspensions.
 Additionally, the ineligible player will be suspended from their next PHA game if that player plays on another PHA team.
 Of course, all games that involve an ineligible player will be automatic forfeits, again without an appeal process.

 2-3 EQUIPMENT AND UNIFORMS

-a.
-Equipment: As set forth in the USA Hockey Official Playing Rules, each and every player must wear a full complement of equipment, including but not limited to skates, shin guards, hockey pants or girdle, protective cup or pelvic protector, shoulder pads, elbow pads, gloves, helmet with chin strap, and at least a H.E.C.C. approved half face shield.
-Players are encouraged to wear a full H.E.C.C. approved face shield.
 All Conference C and above players may play without a face shield, but this practice is not recommended.
 The helmet must be a hockey helmet, and should be H.E.C.C. approved as well.
 The Jofa “Gretzky” model helmet is not a hockey helmet and is not allowed.
 Painted helmets are also not allowed, as the paint weakens the plastic in the helmet itself.

-c.
-Equipment Violations: No player will be allowed to play without a full complement of equipment.
+C. Equipment Violations: No player will be allowed to play without a full complement of equipment.
 There is a serious liability issue in allowing players with less than full equipment to participate in a game.
 Please do not put the referees and the PHA into the position of having to remove a player from the game for an equipment violation that could have been rectified earlier.
 Teams are encouraged to bring some extra equipment to each game so that players forgetting

 some piece of equipment may still participate.
+Periodically you can find spare parts at the rink, but don’t count on it.

 2-4 GOALKEEPER EQUIPMENT

-a.
-Equipment: As set forth in the USA Hockey Official Playing Rules, all goalkeepers must wear a full complement of equipment.
+A. Equipment: As set forth in the USA Hockey Official Playing Rules, all goalkeepers must wear a full complement of equipment.

-b.
-Form Fitted Face Masks: All goalkeepers may wear a H.E.C.C. approved form fitted face mask.
+B. Form Fitted Face Masks: All goalkeepers may wear a H.E.C.C. approved form fitted face mask.
 All form fitted face masks must have a back skull plate.

 2-5 PRE-GAME LINEUP